laravel/jetstream-docs/1.x/features/password-confirmation.md

 #### Redirect Based Password Confirmation

 Redirect based password confirmation is typically used when the user needs to confirm their password before accessing an entire screen that is rendered by your application, such as a billing settings screen.
+This form of password confirmation redirects the user to a dedicated password confirmation screen where they must confirm their password before being redirected to their intended destination.

 #### Modal Based Password Confirmation

 Modal based password authentication might be used when you would like the user to confirm their password before performing a specific action, such as when enabling two-factor authentication.
+This form of password confirmation displays a modal window that allows the user to confirm their password before their intended request is executed.

 ## Redirect Password Confirmation